John William Waterhouse (1849 – 1917)

-While he initially studied sculpture, he soon turned his attention to painting.
+While he initially studied sculpture, he soon turned to painting.
 Starting out with classical subjects in the manner of Lawrence Alma-Tadema and Frederic Lord Leighton, he soon focused on popular subjects of the Victorian Era.
-Thus, as with many of his contemporaries, we find within Waterhouse’s œuvre subjects from mythology and classical literature as well as poetry of his own time.
+Thus, as with many of his contemporaries, we find in Waterhouse’s œuvre subjects from mythology and classical literature as well as poetry of his own time.

 Spanning the history of western literature, Waterhouse’s art features scenes and settings from Homer’s Odyssey and Ovid’s Metamorphosis, from the epic tales of Dante and Boccacio, or from the works of Romantic poet John Keats and Queen Victoria’s poet laureate Alfred Lord Tennyson.